The 25-year term life insurance policy is perfect fit for some but not all.

 - Mortgage – A 25-year term policy may be best when homeowners want to cover their mortgage.

-- Flexibility and Affordability – A 25-year term policy may be best when someone in their 40s wants coverage until retirement, but find the 30-year policy a little too expensive.
+- Flexibility and Affordability – A 25-year term policy may be best when someone in their 40s wants coverage until retirement, but find the 30-year policy too costly.

 - Retirement – A 25-year term policy may be best when someone during their retirement years realizes a need for coverage to cover final expenses, estate taxes, and beyond.